Forms, File Uploads and Security with Node.js and Express — SitePoint

 }

-const data = matchedData(req)
+const data = matchedData(req);

-console.log('Sanitized: ', data)
+console.log('Sanitized: ', data);

-// Homework: send sanitized data in an email or persist in a db
+// Homework: send sanitized data in an email or persist to a db

 The